L-based numerical linked cluster expansion for square lattice models: Introduction

 \section{Introduction}

 Strongly-correlated quantum lattice models play an important role in our understanding of unusual properties of materials, such as insulating behaviors in regimes that would be metallic in the absence of interactions, magnetism, and (possibly) high-temperature superconductivity~\cite{dagotto_94, georges_96, imada_98, Jaklic_2000, lee_06}.
 They are challenging to study analytically because of the absence of small parameters to carry out perturbative expansions, and because strong correlations and quantum fluctuations preclude the development of reliable mean-field field theory descriptions.
-They are also challenging to study computationally using full exact diagonalization calculations because of their exponentially large (in system size) Hilbert space.
-A wide range of computational approaches has been developed to overcome the latter challenge, such as Quantum Monte Carlo (QMC) techniques~\cite{scalapino_81, sandvik_10, Pollet_2012, Li_QMC_2019} (for a restrictive set of models due to the sign problem \cite{loh_90, henelius_00, troyer_05}), the density matrix renormalization group (DMRG) technique~\cite{white_92, white_93, schollwock_05} (most effective for one-dimensional systems), and series expansions methods~\cite{domb_green_book_74, oitmaa_hamer_book_06}.
+They are also challenging to study computationally using full exact diagonalization calculations because the size of the Hilbert space grows exponentially with the number of lattice sites.
+A wide range of computational approaches has been developed to overcome the latter challenge, such as Quantum Monte Carlo (QMC) techniques~\cite{scalapino_81, sandvik_10, Pollet_2012, Li_QMC_2019}, whose applicability is limited by the sign problem \cite{loh_90, henelius_00, troyer_05}; the density matrix renormalization group (DMRG) technique~\cite{white_92, white_93, schollwock_05}, most efficient for spin chains; and series expansions methods~\cite{domb_green_book_74, oitmaa_hamer_book_06}, just to name a few.